intel/terraform-intel-aws-sagemaker-endpoint/README.md

 Note that this example may create resources.
 Run `terraform destroy` when you don't need these resources anymore.

 ## Considerations
-- The Sagemaker Endpoint Configuration resource created is a provisoned endpoint
+- The Sagemaker Endpoint resource created is a provisoned endpoint

 ## AWS References
 <b>Using the SageMaker Python SDK </b>